 ✓ Depending on the number of product lines

-All of our trunklines feature mono-layer, 100% virgin PE tubing, aluminized PP film wrap and 3/4 inch insulation.
+- Taped jacket.
+Our trunk lines feature mono-layer, 100% virgin PE tubing, aluminized PP film wrap and insulation.

-If you are looking for a particular type of glycol trunk line and haven’t found it on our website, please write to us at firstname.lastname@example.org to inquire about availability.
+If you are looking for the best beer line tubing or a particular type of glycol trunk line and haven’t found it on our website, please write to us at firstname.lastname@example.org to inquire about availability.
 We have new arrivals every week and are always here to help.